Home page

 Brief Biography

-Andreas Kakarougkas is an assistant professor of cell and molecular biology at The American University in Cairo (AUC).
+Andreas Kakarougkas is an assistant professor of cell and molecular biology and director of the biotechnology graduate program at The American University in Cairo (AUC).
 He is passionate about teaching and has delivered courses at all levels (introductory-graduate).
 Kakarougkas is particularly interested in applying the latest pedagogical approaches in order to enrich the learning experience of his students.
 He employs active learning approaches such as problem-based learning and blended learning to make his classes highly interactive.
+Active learning, which emphasizes student engagement and participation, is a key area of research in higher education, with various pedagogical approaches being explored to maximize its effectiveness in diverse learning environments.
+Kakarougkas conducts classroom research in order to assess the effectiveness of these pedagogical approaches.

-Kakarougkas’ research focuses on how our bodies respond to carcinogens in our environment.
+In addition, Kakarougkas is interested in how our bodies respond to carcinogens in our environment.
 In particular, he is interested in how damage to our DNA can lead to cancer.
 He has received specialist training in all aspects of cell and molecular biology, toxicology and DNA repair analysis.
-His research in the DNA damage responses field is published in high impact peer reviewed journals.
+His research in the DNA damage responses field has been published in high-impact peer-reviewed journals.
 Kakarougkas is currently working on the health implications of exposure to metallic nanoparticles found in air pollution.
 His research is particularly pertinent to Egypt due to the large number of people exposed to airborne pollutants.

 Research Interest